ember-cli/rfcs/active/0000-control-transpilation.md

 Those addons should just transpile their code user the host's apps settings.

 #### Addons that require experimental features
-There is two options here.
+There are two options here.
 Either addons can unconditionally enable that feature only for their tree, or it's the user responsability to enable that feature in order to use the addon, with optionally the addon doing some feature detection to warn (not force) the user to enable that feature.